youmoddaman/Nullify/README.md

 # Extra

-Credit to ArjhanToteck for originally making this and cupiditys and H and wang (but they deleted their project/repo)
+Credit to ArjhanToteck, cupiditys, H and wang for originally making this (but they deleted their project/repo)

 HUGE credit to wang or WangOnTop for creating the lesson and minute skipper